benmpeterson/NET-TO-AWS/README.md

 [![awshosting.jpg](https://s23.postimg.org/r8tp1no5n/awshosting.jpg)](https://postimg.org/image/l7w04l1jb/)

-This tutorial is meant to be used as a guide to take an already developed MVC 5 application with a LocalDb MSSQL server and present the steps of re-hosting in on the AWS cloud using Elastic Beanstalk and an RDS MSSQL Express server.
+Part 1 of this tutorial is meant to be used as a guide to take an already developed MVC 5 application with a LocalDb MSSQL server and present the steps of re-hosting in on the AWS cloud using Elastic Beanstalk and an RDS MSSQL Express server.
+Part 2 goes into automating your service run time using AWS Lambda.
 Most of this material is aggregated from other online resources which I have credited below.
 You will need Visual Studio 2017, Microsoft Server Management Studio, and Windows 10 for this tutorial to work.
 You can either follow along with the project provided, or use your own.
 Enjoy!

 ## Libraries and Resources Used

 - [Sample Project](https://github.com/benmpeterson/NET-TO-AWS) - Clone this repo to start with the tutorial MVC project
-- [Matt Perderc](https://www.codeproject.com/Articles/889059/Amazon-Web-Services-part-How-to-deploy-a-load-bala#sourcebundle) - Great Tutorial that expands on the AWS Part 1 and 2 are excellent.
+- [Matt Perderc](https://www.codeproject.com/Articles/889059/Amazon-Web-Services-part-How-to-deploy-a-load-bala#sourcebundle) - Great Tutorial that expands on AWS.
+Part 1 and 2 are excellent.
-- [AWS - EC2 Automation](https://aws.amazon.com/premiumsupport/knowledge-center/start-stop-lambda-cloudwatch/) - This will be gone over in part two, but this article outlines how to turn off your EC2 service during the night.
+- [AWS - EC2 Automation](https://aws.amazon.com/premiumsupport/knowledge-center/start-stop-lambda-cloudwatch/) - Article used for Part 2 of the tutorial.

 ## Creating an AWS account